 Copying of Parish Registers

 Agreement has now been reached with the Diocese of Exeter that copies of microfilm or microfiche of parish registers may be sold to individuals for private study and research.
-At present thirteen parishes have said that they wish to be consulted on every occasion when copies of their registers are requested; the rest are content for the Devon Record Office at Exeter to handle requests on their behalf.
+At present thirteen parishes have said that they wish to be consulted on every occasion when copies of their registers are requested; the rest are content for the Devon Heritage Centre at Exeter to handle requests on their behalf.